Morocco

 Current passenger series since 1st February 2000 in black on white.

-The registration consists of four numerals, followed by one arabic letters and one numeral, no panels.
+The registration consists of four numerals, followed by one Arabic letters and one numeral, no panels.

 The last two numerals denote the province or a prefecture within a province where 11 stands for Al fida - Derb-Sultan.